AsmaaAamir/CI-P2snake/README.md

 ## Features
-The game has eight features, the Home page consists of four features and the Contact Us page has one :
+The Home page has four features, the Contact Us page has one, and the game itself has eight features.:

 ### Logo & Navigation Bar
-The log and the Navigation Bar is located at the top of the page.
-The logo is on the left side of the page and when its clicked it takes the user back to home page.
-The navigation bar is located at the right hand side of the page, which has links to the home page and contact us page
+At the top of the page are the log and the navigation bar.
+When the logo, which is located on the left side of the page, is clicked, the user is returned to the homepage.
+The home page and the contact us page are linked in the navigation bar, which is on the right side of the page.
 <details><summary>Screen Shot</summary>
 <img src="docs/features/sg-logo-navbar-screenshot.png"></details>

 ### Game Board
-The game board is loated at te center of the page making it the hightlight of the page.
-This where the snake and food is located Once the snake eats the food, the food move to its new location and the snake can be moved either with keybaord arrows or by using the arrows on screen.
+The middle of the page is occupied by the game board, which serves as the page's focal point.
+This is where the snake and the food are.
+The snake can be moved using the arrows on the keyboard or the arrows on the screen once the food has been consumed by the snake.
+The food then moves to its new place.
 <details><summary>Screen Shot</summary>
 <img src="docs/features/sg-gamebaord-screenshot.png"></details>

 ### Score
-The score is located on the left side of the page, It let the user know what their score is while they are playing the game.
+While playing the game, the player can see their score by clicking on the score link on the left side of the page.
 <details><summary>Screen Shot</summary>
 <img src="docs/features/sg-score-screenshot.png"></details>

 ### Direction Arrows
-These are located at the right handside of the gamebaord , user can use these to move the snake around the game board on a iPad or phone.
-These arrow can also be used on a PC or laptop.
+These can be used to move the snake around the game board on an iPad or phone; they are positioned on the right side of the gameboard.
+These arrows can be used on a computer or laptop as well.
 <details><summary>Screen Shot</summary>
 <img src="docs/features/sg-arrow-screenshot.png"></details>

 ### Contact Form
-The Contact Us form is loacted in the center of the page, it allows the user to send feedback to the creater.
+The Contact Us form is located in the page's middle and enables users to contact the creator with feedback.
 <details><summary>Screen Shot</summary>
 <img src="docs/features/sg-form-screenshot.png"></details>